 - Add the garlic and keep pounding until a paste is formed.

 - Add the basil leaves, a pinch of sea salt, and keep pounding until the basil completely disintegrates into the rest of the ingredients.

-- Once a thick paste has formed, add the Parmigiano-Reggiano, olive oil, a crack of fresh black pepper, and stir well to combine.
+- Once a thick paste has formed, add the Parmigiano-Reggiano and Pecorino cheeses, olive oil, a crack of fresh black pepper, and stir well to combine.

 - Taste for salt and adjust accordingly.